nikic/nikic.github.com/_posts/2011-12-12-How-big-are-PHP-arrays-really-Hint-BIG.markdown

 The above numbers will vary depending on your operating system, your compiler and your compile options.
 E.g. if you compile PHP with debug or with thread-safety, you will get different numbers.
-But I think that the above numbers are what you will see on an average 64-bit production build of PHP 5.3 on Linux.
+But I think that the sizes given above are what you will see on an average 64-bit production build of PHP 5.3 on Linux.

-If you mutiply those 144 bytes by our 100000 elements you get 14400000 bytes, which is 13.73 MB.
+If you multiply those 144 bytes by our 100000 elements you get 14400000 bytes, which is 13.73 MB.
-That's pretty close to the real number - the rest is mostly pointers for uninitialized buckets, but that I'll cover later.
+That's pretty close to the real number - the rest is mostly pointers for uninitialized buckets, but I'll cover that later.

 Now, if you want to have a more detailed analysis of the values mentioned above, read on :)